DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 # 2. Introduction to Power Platform
 ## Web portal of Power Platform

 The most important tool from the hackathon perspective is the web portal.
-It allows to work with all relevant components for our hackathon such as the Dataverse, Power Apps and solutions.
-The portal is scoped to a certain environment and a user.
+It allows you to work with all relevant components for our hackathon such as the Dataverse, Power Apps and solutions.
+The portal is scoped to a certain environment.
 A PowerPlatform environment represents an environment such as dev or prod as you know it from software engineering.
 PowerPlatform environment types are for instance sandbox or production.
-The pictur below shows a screenshot of the portal.
+The picture below shows a screenshot of the portal.

 <br><img src="./images/intro_power_platform.png" /><br>

 Cooments regarding the picture:
 * The red boxes in the picture mark the environment and the user.
 * On the left hand side you have the main navigation that allows you to reach Dataverse, Power Apps and solutions.
+* Make sure you are always LOGGED IN with the user we provide in the hackathon and not with your Capgemini EMail account

 ## Dataverse

-Dataverse are managed services that can live in an environment.
-They allow ypu to persist data and is designed for transactional data.
+Dataverse is the built-in persistence mechanism for Power Platform.
+It is designed for transactional data.
 For analytic worloads Microsoft recommends switching to Azure.
 The core service is a SQL server but as you can see in the picture Dataverse is a implemented behind the sceen by a bunch of services.

 <br><img src="./images/intro_dataverse.png" /><br>